Jamelscott/Jamelscott/README.md

-- 👋 Hi, I’m @Jamelscott
+- 👋 Hi, I’m @Jamelscott, a web developer based in Vancouver, British Columbia.
-- 👀 I’m interested in learning how to become a full stack dev
-- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me via email itsjamelscott@gmail.com

 <!---
 Jamelscott/Jamelscott is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.